 - Psychological Damage: Hair loss can be traumatic, it may be possible to make a compensation claim for any emotional and psychological damages caused by your loss of hair.
 Loss of hair or damage to hair can result in a significant amount of social anxiety and embarrassment.
 In many cases this can be particularly stressful and even have an impact on a person’s mental health.

-It may be that the conditions of your claim are not on this list, this does not indicate insufficient grounds to make a claim.
+It may be that the conditions of your claim are not on this list, this does not indicate insufficient grounds to make a claim for hairdresser injury compensation.
 Please contact us to discuss the details of your case.

-- Correct Disposal of The Products: A COSHH Act of 2002 is in place to regulate the manner in which all hairdressing salons use, dispose of and store all chemical solutions including, but not limited to, peroxide powders, perming solutions and others.
+- Correct Disposal of The Products: The Control of Substances Hazardous to Health Regulations 2002 is in place to regulate the manner in which all hairdressing salons use, dispose of and store all chemical solutions including, but not limited to, peroxide powders, perming solutions and others.
 If disposed of incorrectly these chemicals can be dangerous to our environment.

-- Frequent Checking for Electrical Appliances: Under the Provision & Work Equipment Regulations Act (1998) all salons are required to carry out regular testing of all their electrical equipment, they also need to conduct regular maintenance.
+- Frequent Checking for Electrical Appliances: Under The Provision and Use of Work Equipment Regulations 1998, all salons are required to carry out regular testing of all their electrical equipment, they also need to conduct regular maintenance.

 The compensation process can be somewhat complex, part of this is a complexity can be put down to several factors that are taken into consideration when making the claim.
 These may include: